rkaramc/tools-git-helper/README.md

 # Git Workflow Tool

 Welcome to the Git Workflow Tool!
-This tool helps you manage your git commits better by providing a structured approach to reviewing changes and drafting commit messages.

 Do you find yourself struggling to come up with a clear commit message for your changes?
 Do you need a better way to review changes before committing?
 Have you made so many changes at once that you can't keep track of them all?

 This tool will help you manage your commits better by providing a structured approach to reviewing changes and drafting commit messages.
 It currently has the following features:
 1. Helps you review changes before committing.
 2. Helps you create clear commit messages, optionally powered by AI.
+3. Validate your commit messages to ensure they follow the Conventional Commits specification.

-We've also added example rules for AI helpers.
+We've included example rules for AI helpers.
 These show how to use this tool with AI to make better commit messages.

 One of the most popular commit message conventions is [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
+Eventually, this tool will validate your commit messages to ensure they follow the Conventional Commits specification.

 ## Prerequisites